zthurman/fizzpy/README.md

 NeuroFizzModel is made up of different systems of differential equations all packaged up into classes, in and of themselves these aren't particularly useful but when you invoke one of the solvers within NeuroFizzSolver and plug one of the models in from NeuroFizzModel an array of numerically integrated data is generated.

-Reference NeuroFizzPlot for a full example of how to use NeuroFizzModel and NeuroFizzSolver.
+Reference NeuroFizzPlot for a full example of how to use NeuroFizzModel and NeuroFizzSolver to generate plots.

 Requirements:
 =============